NHSDigital/integration-adaptor-nhais/README.md

 ### Examples

-Examples of:
+Examples of the following messages are provided as part of this adaptor's User Acceptance Tests:

-- outbound requests to the adaptor's API
+- outbound requests to this adaptor's API
 - inbound replies (published to the Inbound Supplier MQ)
 - inbound unsolicited messages (published to the Inbound Supplier MQ)

-are provided as part of the adaptor's User Acceptance Tests.

 Examples with filenames containing `app-j-` are copied from the _GP SYSTEMS SPECIFICATION - APPENDIX J - SAMPLE REGISTRATION EDIFACT MESSAGES_.

 Examples with filenames containing `live-` are sanitised copies of recent NHAIS live service transactions.

 Further synthetic examples round out the test coverage.

 #### Outbound Examples